Boladay/realestateprice/README.md

 * I further did a thorough data analysis of the dataset, this was to get rid off any features that are closely related.
 As one of them would be redundant therefore dropped.
 * The dataset was then split into training and testing, having a 80 to 20 split irrespectively.
-* A range of machine learning algorithms was the applied onto the dataset such as
-  * linear regression with no feature removed
-  * linear regression without feature selection
+* A range of machine learning algorithms was the applied onto the dataset such as; linear regression with no feature removed, linear regression without feature selection, linear regression scaled, linear regression with oversampling.
+The exact same techniques were applied but instead using decision tree.
-  * linear regression scaled
-  * linear regression with oversampling
-  * linear regression with undersampling
-  * linear regression grid search
-  * linear regression random search
-  * decision tree with no feature removed
-  * decision tree without feature selection
-  * decision tree scaled
-  * decision tree with oversampling
-  * decision tree with undersampling
-  * decision tree grid search
-  * decision tree random search
-these were then compared to see which algorithm is accurate.
+* All these algorithms were compared to one another to see which one was the most accurate.

+## Results: